oskariorg/oskari-docs/md/documentation/directory-structure.md

 # Directory structure for Oskari

-`/applications` - Definitions for application setups combining bundles into a specific application
+* `/applications` - Definitions for application setups combining bundles into a specific application

-`/bundles` - Implementation files for extension bundles
+* `/bundles` - Implementation files for extension bundles

-`/packages` - Definition files for extension bundles
+* `/packages` - Definition files for extension bundles

-`/resources` - CSS styles/images for extension bundles
+* `/resources` - CSS styles/images for extension bundles

-`/sources` - Oskari core
+* `/sources` - Oskari core

-`/libraries` - jQuery plugins and other dependencies/libraries
+* `/libraries` - jQuery plugins and other dependencies/libraries

-The folder structure follows a pattern where the first folder under the base-folder is a namespace folder.
+The folder structure follows a pattern where the first folder under the base folder is a namespace folder.
 Oskari uses framework for the main bundles, but this is optional and you can separate your bundles to own namespace.
 The next folder in the structure is named `bundle`.
 This is just a convention and is not a functional requirement.
-The next folder is named after the bundle-identifier.
+The next folder is named after the `<bundle-identifier>`.

 ```
 <your root dir>